11/09/2017 by Chris Green

 All in all, a neat and pretty package.

 But, but, but

 The first question is how this works in a largely digital working setting.
-For instance, do you run your diary in the Planner or in Outlook?
-I think the answer is both: it is slightly redundant, but I’m finding it easier to be proactive with my dairy using a pencil and then putting it in the system.
+For instance, do you run your diary in the Planner, or in Outlook/iCal?
+I think the answer is both: it is slightly redundant, but I’m finding it easier to be proactive with my diary using a a pen, and then putting it in the system.
 There really is something simpler and more memorable about a physical object with handwriting, where there is relevant space for notes of meetings etc. And taking notes when you’re talking to someone looks like you’re engaged when you write in a book, and a bit distracted on a phone.
 I’ve use a small Moleskine at church for that reason.
 Anything important can be snapped and searched for in Evernote.

 I am, I admit, an eager fan of this.
 I have never before come across a single package which so clearly and simply has the ability to make me productive and clear headed at the same time, without overwhelming me with the need to maintain it.